 Nothing is more important for success than making sure that everyone who interacts with you comes away happy.
 Often it’s the difference between success and failure.
 A happiness-focused owner enjoys torrents of repeat and referral business.
 Over time, they can reduce their dependence on first-time visitors.
 The opposite of a happiness-focused owner is not someone who has a mission to make people unhappy.
 They’re just not being proactive about making people happy.

 Right now, that could be you.
-Most mistakes in business not deliberate – they’re accidental.
+Most mistakes in business are not deliberate — they’re accidental.
 If people leave unhappy, it could be there’s something that you’re overlooking without knowing.
+While your branding(opens in a new tab) and website(opens in a new tab) is what will get your customers through the door and what we do best, their experience is entirely on your team.

 We get the idea of making people happy intuitively when it comes to our guests, but did you know this is even MORE important for your staff?